stimuluspackage/PlexusContracts/README.md

 The smart contracts included in the `/contracts` directory are solidity-based contracts which make up the Plexus Ecosystem v.0.1.
 These contracts all center around the `core.sol` contract.
 The primary user benefit of these contracts is to:

 - Deposit ERC-20 tokens into the Plexus ecosystem, either to collect interest from Aave or to be sent to a Yield Farm.
-Aave is pretty low risk, which staking FARM tokens on the Harvest.Finance platform is a bit riskier.
+Aave is pretty low risk, while staking FARM tokens on the Harvest.Finance platform is a bit riskier.

 - Earn Plex ERC-20 Token Rewards from leveraging the Plexus ecosystem to deposit/stake (The token is to be created later and will be generated using Aragon as it will also serve as a governance token.
 However, the token itself is outside the scope.
 A Placeholder token can be used for examples).
 One could simply just stake directly on Harvest.Finance or Pickle; however, then the user would not earn PLEX as well.